-Block: A block is part of a component which shares the same information model (member arrangement pattern plus concept arrangement pattern).
+Block: A block is part of a fragment which shares the same information model (member arrangement pattern plus concept arrangement pattern).
+(A synonym for block is fact set.)

-1.23.
+1.24.
 An disclosure is a fragment of a financial report which represents someting that is disclosed